yassinetb/yassinetb.github.io/_posts/2024-10-10-phd-north-star.md

 Ultimately, there is no benchmark that cannot be gamed with enough time an effort.
 This is why it's important to use multiple metrics, and to keep on updating the metrics.
 Most importantly, it's important to regularly ask ourselves the question, as a community, company or organization - what do we really want to achieve?
 And what would achieving it look like?

 So what do we really want to achieve in AI research?
+And what would achieving it look like?